mrhoribu/visualizer/README.md

 ### Updating the Repository URL

-In `visualizer.rb`, update these constants:
+In `visualizer.lic`, update these constants:

 ```ruby
 GITHUB_REPO = 'your-username/visualizer-assets'